WHAT DO WE MEAN?

 Brand-name/Patented medication

 Pharmaceutical companies incur high costs for research and development before a product is finally manufactured and released on the market.
-The company is given the patent to be the sole manufacturer of the specific medication brand for a number of years to recover these costs.
+The company is given a patent to be the sole manufacturer of the specific medication brand for a specified number of years to recover these costs.
 This medication does not yet have generic equivalents.

 Chronic disease list (CDL)